hbowie/SoftDevBigIdeas-23/content/Editions of the Work.md

-Title:  Forms of the Work
+Title:  Editions of the Work

 Seq:    1.4